what-username7/VTFEdit-Reloaded-CHS/README.md

 The project files are for Visual Studio .NET 2003 and 2005; no .NET extensions are used except in VTFEdit.
 Visual Studio 6.0 project files have also been included.

+## How to Build

+### Prerequisites
+Visual Studio 2019 or Visual Studio 2022

+"Desktop development with C++" workload

+HLLib.dll from this zip, extract from /hllib246.zip/bin/x64/ [>>Link](https://web.archive.org/web/20171114194253/http://nemesis.thewavelength.net/files/files/hllib246.zip)

+DevIL.dll from this zip [>>Link](https://sourceforge.net/projects/openil/files/DevIL%20Win32%20and%20Win64/DevIL-EndUser-x64-1.8.0.zip/download?use_mirror=phoenixnap)
+#

+Open the solution in /VTFEdit-Reloaded/sln/ with Visual Studio 2019 or 2022.
+Set the build from Debug to Release, then right-click on VTFEdit in the Solution Explorer and click Set as startup project, then right-click VTFEdit again and click Build.
+You *might* get a Build Failed message in the bottom-left after completion, but it means nothing in the context of the build actually succeeding, it can be ignored.

+After the Build is finished, the executable will be in /VTFEdit-Reloaded/sln/vs2019/Build/

+Move the executable and VTFLib.dll to any folder you want VTFEdit-Reloaded to be in, it does not matter.

+Move the other dlls you downloaded from the Prerequisites and put them into the same folder as where you put VTFEdit-Reloaded.

 ## VTFCmd Usage

 ```